quuu/Spyfall/README.md

 This implementation is written with React on the frontend, and Socket.io on the backend.
 It is a single page application that relies on rendering different components over the root component depending on which part of the application the user is on.

+Regardless of refreshes while users are using the app, the clients will be kept up to date with the newest data via the server socket connection.

 ## Usage

 Use the code in this repository to host the game on a computer and have others connect to it.